Cai-Zichun-Jason/community-hub/nginx/conf.d/README.md

 1. Copy the example configurations from the documentation
 2. Modify the `server_name` directives to match your domains
 3. Adjust proxy settings as needed
-4. Restart Nginx: `docker-compose restart nginx`
+4. Restart Nginx: `docker compose restart nginx`

 ## Services Configuration